Half-measures are for half-careers: making my sabbatical all about generative AI

 I'm calling it "Carl Loeb's AI Mastery Project."
 (Claude is workshopping something catchier.
 I told him I'm not above shameless alliteration.)

-This feels urgent.
-I started my career on electric typewriters.
+Here's why this matters: I started my career on electric typewriters.
 White-out was cutting-edge technology.
-Now I want to make ChatGPT, Claude, Midjourney, and Runway sing like Eddie Van Halen's Frankenstrat — my creativity and ideas, electrified and amplified.
+Now I want to make ChatGPT, Claude, Midjourney, and Runway sing like Eddie Van Halen's Frankenstrat—my creativity and ideas, electrified and amplified.

-Way back when media went digital, I was already established in traditional advertising.
-I stayed comfortable.
+Way back when media went digital, I stayed comfortable in traditional advertising.
 Big mistake.
-This time, I'm jumping in headfirst, with the gift of time enough to learn new ways to swim.
+This time, I'm jumping in headfirst, with the gift of time to learn new ways to swim.

 I'll document everything: the wins, the spectacular failures, the prompts that work, the ones that produce nightmare fuel.
-I’ll write because I can't truly understand something until I've written about it.
-And, let’s face it, watching a copywriter from the typewriter era wrestle with AI should be mildly entertaining.
+I'll write because I can't truly understand something until I've written about it.
+Plus, watching a copywriter from the typewriter era wrestle with AI should be educational (and mildly entertaining).

-If you're as obsessed with this stuff as I am, let's connect.
-If you're just curious about whether this will work, follow along—I promise it won't be boring.
+If you're as fascinated by this stuff as I am, let's connect.
+If you're curious whether this will work, follow along.
+I guarantee you'll learn something.

 And if you have ideas for what I should tackle first, or want to share your own AI experiments, hit me up.
-The best learning happens in community.
+The best discoveries happen in community.

 Next